In search of lost youth

 The ingenious future of collagen

-Our signature supplement Ingenious Beauty uses the very finest marine collagen peptide of the very lowest dalton weight (the lower the dalton weight, the easier it is for the body to absorb).
+Our signature supplement Ingenious Collagen+ uses the very finest marine collagen peptide of the very lowest dalton weight (the lower the dalton weight, the easier it is for the body to absorb).
 We encapsulate our collagen (and our other ingredients; Hyaluronic Acid to moisturise and plump skin; plus Astaxanthin, a powerful antioxidant) in a specially designed, patented capsule.
 This keeps our ingredients safe as they travel through the body and the capsule only breaks down in the small intestine, releasing the ingredients where 90% of nutrient absorption occurs.
-As a result, Ingenious Beauty boasts unparalleled levels of absorption and is truly a ground-breaking, game changing collagen supplement.
+As a result, Ingenious Collagen+ boasts unparalleled levels of absorption and is truly a ground-breaking, game changing collagen supplement.